shenhuiying2017/azure-docs.es-es/articles/data-lake-store/data-lake-store-data-scenarios.md

 <properties
-   pageTitle="Escenarios de datos que implican el Almacén de Azure Data Lake | Microsoft Azure" description="Comprender los diferentes escenarios y herramientas mediante los cuales los datos se pueden recopilar, procesar, descargar y visualizar en un Almacén de Data Lake" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Data scenarios involving Data Lake Store | Microsoft Azure" description="Understand the different scenarios and tools using which data can ingested, processed, downloaded, and visualized in a Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"